timarkh/tsakorpus/docs/src_convertors.md

 If you want to convert your corpus named ``%corpus_name%`` with one of the source convertors, you have to create a directory ``src_convertors/corpus/%corpus_name%``.
 All source files have to have the same type and extension.
 The source files should be placed in ``src_convertors/corpus/%corpus_name%/%ext%``, where ``%ext`` is their extension.
 This directory can have any number of subdirectories of arbitrary depth.
 The configuration files are located in ``src_convertors/conf`` and ``src_convertors/corpus/%corpus_name%/conf``.
 Whenever the two configuration files have the same fields, the one located inside the corpus directory overrides the general one.
 After the files have been converted, the resulting JSON files will be located in ``src_convertors/corpus/%corpus_name%/json``.
 If you run disambiguation after that, the disambiguated JSON files will be located in ``src_convertors/corpus/%corpus_name%/json_disamb``.
 If you have a media-aligned corpus, the source media files have to be located next to the corresponding ELAN or Exmaralda files (and referenced there).
 The resulting media files (compressed and split into pieces) will appear in ``src_convertors/corpus/%corpus_name%/media``.

 ### Configuration files
 The configuration files are ``corpus.json`` and ``categories.json``.
 The latter describes which tags correspond to which grammatical categories and has the same format as ``categories.json`` in the main configuration directory (see ``configuration.md``).
-The ``corpus.json`` has slightly different set of fields compared to the homonymous file in the main configuration directory:
+The ``corpus.json`` has slightly different set of fields compared to the eponymous file in the main configuration directory:

 * ``corpus_name`` -- the name of the corpus.
 During source conversion, this parameter is only used to determine the path to the corpus files.
 This field should be present in the general configuration file (``src_convertors/conf/corpus.json``).